mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-alice-and-bob/java.md

 }
 ```

-The above code will monitor connection state and if the user is authenticated (`ConnectionStatus.CONNECTED`) it will navigate the user to the `ChatFragment`, otherwise it will emit connestion status to the UI (`LoginFragmnt`).
+The above code will monitor connection state and if the user is authenticated (`ConnectionStatus.CONNECTED`) it will navigate the user to the `ChatFragment`, otherwise it will emit connection status to the UI (`Loginfragment`).

-## Update LoginFragment
+## Update `LoginFragment`

-Repleace `LoginFragment.java` file content with below code snippet:
+Replace `LoginFragment.java` file content with below code snippet:

 ```java
 package com.vonage.tutorial.messaging;